dannywillems/dannywillems.github.io/_posts/2023-11-01-a-recap-of-lookup-arguments.md

 computations that would be expensive to constrain otherwise.
 In other terms, lookup arguments are used for relations of high algebraic complexities.

+In terms of polynomials, a lookup argument aims to prove that the evaluations over a group $H$ of a polynomial $P(X)$ are equals to the evaluations of another polynomial $T$.
+If $H = <\omega^{i}>$, then the prover must convince that for each $\omega^{j}$,
+$P(\omega^{j}) = T(\omega^{k})$, for a certain $k$. $P(X)$ is part of the
+witness, where $T$ is public.
+You can note that with this notation, if $P$ and
+$T$ are of the same degree, a lookup argument is exactly proving that the evaluations of $P$ is a permutation of the evaluations of $T$, i.e. it is a permutation argument.
+That explains the statement that a permutation argument is a lookup argument.

+An important note is that $P$ and $T$ can be the same polynomials.
+In the case of memory access, the same polynomials can be used to show which read/write operations, and with which values, the execution trace performs at each row.
+In the case of R/W operations, the order of the access must also be performed, it can be done by keeping track of the last time the values has been read/written and verify that the difference with the current instruction counter is in a predefined range.

+Let's take an example.
+Let's the difference with the current instruction counters are of size $16 = 2^4$, i.e. we have an execution trace of 16 operations (very small program).
+The program fetches the memory at the instruction counter $IC$ 10.
+By checking that $16 - 10$ is in the range $0, ..., 16$ and by keeping a column (i.e. a polynomial) that will contain the current instruction counter for the last fetch, we will keep track of the memory access at the instruction $10$, and that it happened during the execution of the program.
+If we later fetch the same address (e.g. instruction counter = $12$), we prove the property that it is after the next instruction by checking that the difference with it is still in the range $0, ..., 16$, i.e. that $12 - 10$ is in the range.
+If the prover lies, and try to have the value before the instruction 10, the difference will be outside of the range if we suppoes the field is at least twice larger than the table size.

 ## MVLookup

 MVLookup are described in https://eprint.iacr.org/2022/1530.pdf.